alikhuwaja/Reaction-Timer-using-BEAGLE-Y/README.md

-# ENSC Sample Assignment Build Structure
+# ENSC 351 Assignment 1 Build Structure

 This is a working project that you can use as the basis for your assignments.